Life in Chisinau

 Transnistria or Pridnestrovie is the name for the non-recognized republic on the eastern bank of Dniester river.
 Known by foreign travelers as the museum in the open-air of Communism and Soviet Union, with many Soviet relics on the main streets of its industrial towns and also for being a state that does not exist.
 Tiraspol and Bender towns are the 2 biggest in the republic, situated in the close proximity on different banks of the Dniester river.
 Nice and cozy towns, second biggest after Chi?in?u.
 In the center of Tiraspol, one can see 2 monuments to the father of communism Vladimir Lenin, streets with soviet names, House of Soviets, Memorial to 3 wars (WW-II, Afghan war and Civil war), nice parks and boulevards.
 Bender town is a much older town, being even older than Chi?in?u.
 There is a Medieval fortress in the center of the town, that is now served as the base of the Transnistrian army.

-In a city with few malls, Malldova is definitely the best in the city.
-Malldova is a multistorey shopping mall, modern, comfortable, clean, and new.
+In a city with few malls, Malldova is definitely the best of its kind.
+Malldova is a multistorey shopping mall, modern, comfortable and brand-new.
 Many shops to choose from and representing those purveyors you would see in the rest of the world, as well as a few boutique businesses.
 On the top level there are several restaurants to choose from to eat in, whilst having a few coffee shops dotted around the levels.
-It has 6 cinema rooms, bowling, billiard, electronic games, some funny places for kids, etc. It's the only place in MD you can find a KFC.
+It has 6 cinema rooms, bowling, billiard, electronic games, some funny places for kids, etc. It`s the only place in MD you can find a KFC.
 Please do not expect to see any cheap prices here, they are all retail and comparable to what you’d pay for items in your own country.
 A nice place to go if you have a few hours to spare.

 Bars and Pubs

-513 – is a brand new club, very original design.
+513 – is a brand-new club with a very original design.
 Nice atmosphere, good music, tasty and not expensive food coupled with very affordable drinks.
 Club 513 often hosts diverse music bands and organizes various live performances.
 It is a fantastic place to spend your time, have a beer, listen to some good music, meet new people or have a great evening with good friends.

 Eli Pili – is a cozy terrace-type bar.
 It is located just in the heart of the city.
 People usually come here to have a beer, chat, meet others.
 The public coming is very international, workers of different international missions, tourists, NGOs, banks.
 Everyone speaks English.
 Even though you could think that this sort of public is not for you, you will shortly understand that the way how they spend the time after work is absolutely different from how they are during work hours.
 The prices are a bit higher than usual however they do not bite.